Have you got content marketing questions you’d like answered?

 There are a lot of great content marketing tools out there that can help you maximise the time and resources that you pour into content marketing activities.
 We recommend that every content marketer’s tool kit include the following:

 - An image editing application: we use two – photoshop and Canva.
-Canva is great for smashing out lots of social media posts quickly and their drag and drop functionality make it easy for anyone to use.
+Canva is great for smashing out lots of social media posts quickly and their drag and drop functionality makes it easy for anyone to use.
 Photoshop is a slightly more professional tool for when you need to make more customised content or want to use specific fonts and editing tools.

 - A video editing app: iMovie on apple or Windows Movie Maker on PCs are great entry-level video editing apps to do basic things like add an intro / outro, backing track or subtitles.
-When you’re ready to step-up you game we recommend Premier Pro or Camtasia.

 - Stock content: For your content marketing campaigns to be successful you really need to be aiming for at least 70% of your content to be unique and custom-made for your brand, however for that extra 30% you’re going to want a reliable (and affordable) stock library to fall back on.
 We use Unsplash.com for free stock imagery and Pexels.com for free stock video.
 These services can be a bit hit-and-miss (you get what you pay for!) but still worth checking out before you resort to purchasing stock content